openshift-labs/cloud-native-guides/spring-boot-che.md

 [{"itemId":"329299","name":"Red Fedora","desc":"Official Red Hat Fedora","price":34.99},...]
 ~~~

-You can also use the preview url that Eclipse Che has generated for you to be able to test service
+You can also use the preview url that CodeReady Workspaces has generated for you to be able to test service
 directly in the browser.
 Append the path `/api/catalog` at the end of the preview url and try
 it in your browser in a new tab.